imnuvi/CheatBook/elixir/4_Maps_Dicts_Structs/Maps_dicts_structs.md

 <h3>Nested Dictionaries</h3>

 Dictionaries allow us to associate various keys with values.
 But these values themselves can also be dictionaries.
 Say a person can be a dictionary with multiple attributes, and can have a pet which can also be a dictionary effectively nesting dictionaries.

+This will have code in my_map.exs file, with a nested person along with the pet struct.

+<b>Note</b> when using the key => value syntax for assigning the struct or a map, you need to specify if the key is an atom  or not with : like <code>:my_key => 55</code>